microfocus-idol/idol-rich-media-tutorials/tutorials/setup/WEBCAM.md

 If do not have a webcam or cannot connect to your webcam, you can simply process a video file instead.

 There are some configuration differences between ingesting video from webcam and a file that you will need to keep in mind when following webcam-based tutorial examples later on.
-Let's look at a snipped from `introduction/faceAnalysis1.cfg` as an example:
+Let's look at a snippet from `introduction/faceAnalysis1.cfg` as an example:

 ```diff
 [Session]